kendomaniac/SCAtutorial/README.md

 ## Installation

+To simplify usage and to guarantee reproducibility the tools required for the SCA workflow are embedded in docker containers stored at docker.io/repbioinfo.
+For more info on the computational approaches used in SCAtutorial please see [*Kulkarni et al. BMC Bioinformatics 2018*](https://pubmed.ncbi.nlm.nih.gov/30367595/)

 An extensive description of how rCASC works is provided at [*rCASC* vignette](https://kendomaniac.github.io/rCASC/articles/rCASC_vignette.html).
 Installation of rCASC including the SCA modules requires:

 - A workstation/server running 64 bits Linux.